DILCISBoard/E-ARK-DIP/specification/index.md

 |/binData|0..1|A wrapper element to contain Base64 encoded metadata|No change|
 |/xmldata|0..1|A wrapper element to contain XML encoded metadata|No change|

-**Table 7 - Differences between the AIP METS and the DIP METS on node level: amdsec** **Node level: amdSec**
+**Node level: amdSec**

 |Element/ Attribute|Cardi&shy;nality|Description and usage|Change for DIP|